 The current 100 hours supervised practice requirement is a national standard for entry to the profession.
 We’re encouraging courses to be as flexible as possible to enable you to complete these hours, for example via an extension or mitigating circumstances policy.

-If this is not possible, we’ll allow online or telephone sessions to count towards your qualifying hours on a temporary basis.
+We’ve updated our entry requirements to include some remote training and placement hours for any new student cohorts from 1 September 2021, including the ability to carry out up to 50% of placement hours online by video or video and phone.
 However, it's up to your course provider, as well as your placement, to decide whether this aligns with their protocols and standards.
-Any practice hours that are not approved by your course cannot be counted towards accreditation.
+Any practice hours that are not approved by your course cannot be counted towards accreditation or membership requirements.

 - carried out with genuine clients, rather than peers from your course for example

 - in an appropriate setting with appropriate clients